-Alessandra Ambrosio Shows Off Killer Physique In Gold Bikini From Her Recently Launched Brand
+Alessandra Ambrosio Shows Off Killer Physique In Gold Bikini From Her Recently-Launched Brand

-A little over a year after hanging up her wings, former Victoria’s Secret Angel Alessandra Ambrosio has finally shared with her Instagram fans what she has been cooking all this while.
-On Friday, the 37-year-old model took to the popular social media platform to share a snapshot of herself rocking a gold bikini from her recently launched swimwear brand, called GAL Floripa.
+A little over a year after hanging up her wings, former Victoria’s Secret Angel Alessandra Ambrosio has finally shared with her Instagram fans what she has been doing all this time.
+On Friday, the 37-year-old model took to the popular social media platform to share a snapshot of herself rocking a gold bikini from her recently launched swimwear brand, GAL Floripa.

-In the photo in question, the Brazilian beauty is donning a gold bandeau bikini top featuring a circular cutout in the middle with a seashell pendant hanging from it.
-She teamed it with a pair of a matching high-rise bottom with details on the side and the same shell pendants.
+In the photo, the Brazilian beauty is donning a gold bandeau bikini top featuring a circular cutout in the middle with a seashell pendant hanging from it.
+She teamed it with a matching high-rise bottom with details on the side and the same shell pendants.
 The bikini bottom sits high just above the model’s bellybutton, which accentuates her incredibly toned abs and tiny waist.

 Ambrosio has her body to the camera as she poses with one leg in front of the other, further accentuating her gorgeous figure.
 She has her arms raised above her head, tilted to the side as she uses her hands to frame the sun in the sky, creating an interesting visual effect.
 The natural light matches the color of her bikini, giving the photo a very peaceful vibe.